PonderingAI/openjammer/README.md

 - ✅ Low Latency Mode enabled (if in quiet room)
 - ✅ Correct input/output devices selected

+---

 ## Vision

-Openjammer is a visual node-based audio workstation inspired by ComfyUI's interface paradigm.
+OpenJammer is a visual node-based audio workstation inspired by ComfyUI's interface paradigm.
 Right-click on empty canvas space to open the context menu with all node categories.
 The tool prioritizes screen real estate (laptop-first design) and live editability—all parameters remain editable while audio plays without dropouts.
 Every transformation is lossless.

 ## Design Aesthetic

 **Scribble/hand-drawn style** with cream/beige backgrounds, black hand-drawn outlines, and rounded organic shapes (see design mockups).
 Theming is user-customizable via a settings panel inspired by Cyberpunk 2077's in-game menu.

+---

 ## Node System